adil192/OukitelWP5TrebleTips/README.md

-## Which firmware to use?

- - Use the 9.0 firmware `Oukitel_WP5_MT6761_20200114_9.0`.
- - The 10.0 firmware `OUKITEL_WP5_EEA_10.0_V09_20201119_192903` DOES NOT BOOT!
-(This is the one you can get from [Oukitel's download center](https://oukitel.com/pages/download-center).
-I assume it's for the 4GB model?)
- - Make sure to also wipe userdata and cache from STOCK RECOVERY (not fastboot) or you won't get to use the full 32GB storage, or the system will boot and tell you that decryption failed.

-## SP Flash Tool

-- You can use this tool to flash back to the stock rom.
-The Linux version did not work for me, so either use Windows or just flash what you need with fastboot (if you can still access fastboot).
-The androidmtk.com guide below claims that reflashing the preloader can brick your phone, so exercise caution.
-- You can find instructions and downloads on [Oukitel's download center](https://oukitel.com/pages/download-center), or see the downloads at the end.
-There are also plenty of guides like this one: https://androidmtk.com/flash-stock-rom-using-smart-phone-flash-tool.

 ## GSIs

 - (The 3GB version of) the WP5 uses GSIs in the form `system-arm32_binder64-ab.img`.
 For example, I used `system-roar-arm32_binder64-ab-vndklite-gapps.img`.